kjolley/BIGSdb_documentation/data_query.rst

 Each field can be queried using :ref:`standard operators <query_operators>`.

-More search features are available by clicking the 'Modify form options' tab on the right-hand side of the screen.
+More search features are available by clicking the 'Modify form options' tab on the top of the screen.

 .. image:: /images/data_query/query_isolates4.png